The learners will:

 - Chin, Karen.
 Sam and the Lucky Money.
 Lee and Low Books (reprint edition), 1997.
 ISBN: 1880000539

-Set aside the “Save” and “Spend” charts.
-Tell the class that you are going to teach them a word related to the word “donate.”
-Philanthropy is “giving your time, treasures or talents for the common good.”
-Write that definition on the chart.
-Talk about what the students’ treasures might be (money, candy, a special toy, etc.).
-Tell the students about some local examples of philanthropy: a park donated or maintained by someone, a soup kitchen, art events, etc. Talk about who benefits from philanthropy.
+Introduce and define this word related to donate: Philanthropy is “giving your time, treasure, or talent for the common good.”
+Talk about what the children's treasures might be (money, books, toys, clothes).
+Give examples of some local philanthropy: a park donated or maintained by someone, a soup kitchen, art events, or a crossing guard.
+Talk about how the community benefits from philanthropy.
+Why would someone give their own time or treasure away?

 Teach the children the lyrics for the song “You Can Bank on Me.”
-(See Attachment One.)
-Make sure the students understand the concepts in the lyrics.
+(See handout.)

-Read the book Sam and the Lucky Money by Karen Chin.
-(See Bibliographical References.)
+Read aloud the book Sam and the Lucky Money by Karen Chin.
+Discuss:

-Show the students the jar for collecting money.
-Tell them that they may bring in coins from home.
-If students are able to bring in coins, it will add up to be enough money to donate to someone of their choice.
-Talk with the students about where the money might come from.
-They are not to solicit money—it should come from them (and their families).
+Show the jar for collecting money.
+Tell them they may bring in coins from home.
+Small change can add up to be enough money to donate to one of their choices.
+Talk about where the money might come from.
+They are not to solicit money—it should come from their own efforts (allowance and doing extra work at home).

 Strand PHIL.I Definitions of Philanthropy